nicksolony/daily_scores/README.md

 ## Usage

 1. Welcome to Daily Scores!
-  You can check daily Soccer scores from most Soccer leagues in the world.
+  You can check daily Soccer scores from most Soccer leagues in the world, based on https://www.scorespro.com/.
 2. a) Select a country from a list of countries by entering corresponding country number.(e.g.
       1. England
       2. Spain